wkumari/draft-wkumari-dnsop-alt-tld/README.md

    may occur under .alt.
 Informal lists of namespaces under .alt may appear to assist the developer community.

-   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace - please consult the lists for full thread, but the consensus was that it would be better for the IETF / IANA to not administer a registry for this.
-It is expected one or more unofficial lists will be created where people can list the strings that they are using. ]

    Currently deployed projects and protocols that are using pseudo-TLDs may choose to move under the ALT TLD, but this is not a requirement.
    Rather, the ALT TLD is being reserved so that current and future